snowbillr/decreejs/README.md

 want to Decree JS to listen for.

 The `perform` method also takes a single argument, a function to be called when Decree JS notices that the key sequence you registered is pressed while the browser is in focus.
-This method has no return value, and when it is called, ends the key sequence you are registering.
+Calling this method ends the key sequence you are registering.
+It returns a function that can be called to deregister the just registered key sequence.

 The `then` method will register a **sequential** key press that comes after the key given to the previous method.
 So if you execute `decree.when('a').then('b')`, you need to *press and release* the `a` key, and then *press and release* the